 Finish the batter:

-Fold the egg whites into the batter and stir gently until combined.
+Fold the egg whites into the batter and stir gently until combined and no white streaks remain.

 Bake the sponge cakes:

 Pour the batter into the prepared cake pans.
-Transfer to the oven for 25 to 30 minutes or until the sponge cake is firm to the touch.
+Transfer to the oven for 25 to 30 minutes or until the sponge cakes are firm to the touch and a toothpick inserted into the center comes out clean.

 Cool the sponge cakes: